frederic-perez/AmE-dictionary/data/dictionary.md

 __frugal__ _adj_ __1__ Practicing or marked by economy, as in the expenditure of money or the use of material resources. __2__ Simple or costing little; meager or inexpensive: _a frugal lunch._
 __fruit basket__ _California's Central Valley, fruit basket to the nation._
 __fruit juice__ _Items available on the buffet include assorted pastries, fresh fruit, and fruit juices._
-__fruition__ The realization or fulfilment of a plan or project. _The plans have come to fruition rather sooner than expected._ _Syn_ fulfilment, realization
+__fruition__ _n_ :two: The realization or fulfilment of a plan or project. _The plans have come to fruition rather sooner than expected._ _Syn_ fulfilment, realization
 __frumpy__
 __FT__ _Sports_ Full-time.
 __fuchsia__